ReactiveHTML/observable-types/README.md

 ```
 [Run on StackBlitz](https://stackblitz.com/edit/observable-types-basics)

-In addition to the above, when you need to customise various aspects of your collection or the rendering, you can use item constructors and templates for your items as in the following example:
+In addition to the above, when you need to customise various aspects of your collection or the rendering, you can use item constructors and templates for your items as in the following example.

 ## Customisations (with Rimmel.js)
 Item Constructors can be used to conveniently construct valid Items from primitive values (like a string or a number) and be used automatically in the collection whenever a new item is added.